John Darwin disappearance case: Trial

-Darwin was charged with obtaining life insurance money by deception and making untrue statements to obtain a passport.
+Darwin was charged with insurance fraud and making false statements to obtain a passport.
 Anne Darwin was arrested at Manchester Airport the following day upon returning to the UK, and detained in connection with the allegations of fraud.
 She appeared in court on 11 December in Hartlepool to face two charges of fraud: obtaining £25,000 and £137,000 by deception.
 She remained in custody until 14 December.
 Darwin appeared at Hartlepool Magistrates' Court on 10 December, where he was also remanded in custody until 14 December.

 On 14 December, Anne and John Darwin appeared separately before Hartlepool Magistrates' Court and they both were remanded in custody to appear again on 11 January 2008.

 On 9 January 2008, John and Anne Darwin returned to Hartlepool Magistrates' Court to face further charges of deception.
 John faced an additional charge of obtaining £137,000 by deception (the same charge his wife was already facing) in addition to the existing life insurance charge against both of them for £25,000 and John's separate charge of obtaining a passport by deception.
 They were then both charged together for obtaining more money from a teachers' pension scheme (two separate amounts of £25,186 and £58,845), as well as for obtaining money from the Department for Work and Pensions (two separate amounts of £2,000 and £2,273).
 They were remanded in custody once more to appear in court again on 18 January 2008.

 On 18 January, they each appeared separately at Hartlepool Magistrates' Court by video-link and were remanded in custody until 15 February, when they faced committal to Crown Court.

 On 13 March, John Darwin admitted seven charges of obtaining cash by deception and a passport offence at Leeds Crown Court.
 He denied nine charges of using criminal property; these charges were ordered to lie on file.
 Anne Darwin denied six charges of deception and nine of using criminal property.